-Gastroesophageal reflux is defined as the temporary reflux of gastric content into the esophagus, something that may also occur to healthy individuals.
-Up to a certain degree, it is a physiological response, particularly after the consumption of a fatty meal or wine.
+Gastroesophageal reflux is defined as the temporary reflux of gastric content into the esophagus, and this may also occur in healthy individuals.
+To a certain degree, it is a physiological response, particularly after the consumption of a fatty meal or wine.

 Gastroesophageal reflux disease

-Gastroesophageal reflux disease (= GERD) is sometimes also called (acid) reflux disease.
-The aforementioned reflux leads to a diminished life quality and/or puts the individual’s health at risk.
-It is further divided into:
+Gastroesophageal reflux disease (GERD) is also called (acid) reflux disease sometimes.
+GERD leads to diminished life quality and/or puts the individual’s health at risk.
+GERD is divided into:

-- NERD (non-erosive reflux disease): The patients suffer from an asymptomatic reflux.
-However, a reflux esophagitis cannot be macroscopically or histologically ascertained.
+- NERD (non-erosive reflux disease): The patients suffer from asymptomatic reflux.
+However, reflux esophagitis cannot be macroscopically or histologically ascertained.

-- ERD (erosive reflux disease) = Reflux esophagitis: Here, endoscopy will reveal mucosal lesions in patients with reflux disease, either macroscopically or histopathologically.
-This piece of evidence suffices to diagnose a reflux esophagitis.
+- ERD (erosive reflux disease) = Reflux esophagitis: Here, endoscopy will reveal mucosal lesions, either macroscopically or during a histopathological examination.
+This finding is indicative of reflux esophagitis.

-- Barrett-esophagus: A potential epithelial dysplasia that can occur in the esophagus during the course of GERD, which constitutes a precancerous stage of an esophageal adenocarcinoma.
+- Barrett-esophagus: This is potential epithelial dysplasia that can occur in the esophagus during the course of GERD, which constitutes a precancerous stage of esophageal adenocarcinoma.

-Up to 20% of people in west industrial countries are affected by acid reflux disease (increasing incidence), 60% of whom display no lesions (NERD).
-The remaining 40% display a reflux esophagitis (ERD).
+Up to 20% of people in western countries are affected by acid reflux disease (increasing incidence), 60% of whom display no lesions (NERD).
+The remaining 40% display reflux esophagitis (ERD).

-Depending on its etiopathogenesis, reflux disease is divided into the following two categories:
+Depending on its etiopathogenesis, reflux disease is divided into the following 2 categories:

 - Secondary reflux disease